 10. The average cost of a bad hire is around 30% of the employee's first-year earnings.

 According to the US Department of Labor's estimation, hiring the wrong person can cost a company thousands of dollars.
 Based on this information, we can conclude that a bad hire can negatively affect a company.

 The cost of a bad hire statistics show that approximately 41% of companies stated that last year, their cost of a bad hire was at least $25,000.
 For 25% of companies, that cost was at least $50,000.

-10. 80% of employees prefer more benefits over a salary increase.
+11. 80% of employees prefer more benefits over a salary increase.